The referral process

 Princess Anne Hospital

-Urgent referrals, such as those involving an ongoing pregnancy should be faxed.
-Dr Diana Wellesley is lead geneticist for the prenatal service.
+Urgent referrals, such as those involving an on-going pregnancy, should be emailed for the attention of Diana Wellesley, lead geneticist for the prenatal service to UHS.GeneticsTeam@nhs.net from another nhs.net email account to remain secure.

-Ward referrals for review of a current inpatient can also be requested and we are currently developing a dedicated ward referral form.
-In the meantime, please call to discuss the patient so that the clinical need can be assessed.
+Ward referrals, such as a review of a current inpatient, can also be requested and we are currently developing a dedicated ward referral form.
+In the meantime, please call to discuss the patient so that their clinical need can be assessed.

 If you are unsure whether to refer, please telephone the department and ask to speak to a member of the clinical team.
 One of our doctors or genetic counsellors will be pleased to answer any general or referral queries.